aaronkyle/social-development/context/thematic-issues/socio-economic-baseline-studies/methodology_regional-baseline.md

 ### Post-Fieldwork Data Processing and Reporting

 Compilation and reporting of the supplementary baseline results will be produced progressively, with initial processing undertaken after the first period of fieldwork.
 The final ESMS supplementary baseline report will be completed after the second phase of field research.
 Quantitative statistical analysis of questionnaire data will be combined with context and thematic analysis of the FGD material.
-CCCS will also make allowances for advanced statistical analysis to be undertaken at ANU (Australia).
+Consultancy will also make allowances for advanced statistical analysis to be undertaken at ANU (Australia).

 An amalgamated report on the findings of the Supplementary Baseline Survey will be submitted by 15 September 2015.
-Final report preparation and peer review will be supported by CCCS Senior Social Specialist, Dr. Andrew McWilliam.
+Final report preparation and peer review will be supported by Consultancy Senior Social Specialist, Dr. Andrew McWilliam.